Dish Our Town’s Guide to San Sebastian, Basque Country in Spain

 We spent time in San Sebastian in the summer of 2003.
 We stayed at this fantastic old-world hotel.
 It was right on the boardwalk of La Concha.
 Every morning, we would wake up to the splashing sound of the sea.
 We would wake up early and head straight to the beach.
 It was one of our most memorable hotel stays.
 We would also have drinks at the bar right before heading out to dinner and pintxos.
 It’s walking distance from the old town.

-Eating in San Sebastian, Spain
+Where to Eat in San Sebastian, Spain

 We decided to visit San Sebastian after seeing an episode of Anthony Bourdain’s A Cook’s Tour.
 We’re New Yorkers who love to eat and travel so of course, we love him.
 We’ve been watching his shows from the beginning and his episode on San Sebastian was one that intrigued us enough to book a ticket to the Basque Country right away.
 I recommend you look it up and watch that episode.
 All of these recommendations were direct from his show on San Sebastian, which we followed during our visit.